jameslaydigital/bootsect/TUTORIAL.md

 The GDT defines segments by using "descriptors".
 A descriptor is an 8-byte data structure.
-There are three:
+There are (at least) three:

 - Null Descriptor (all zeroes)
 - Code Descriptor